b3by/angular-flexipagination-directive/README.md

 This directive provides 2 different ways of organizing data into separate pages: client-side and server-side.

 ### Server-side pagination
-If the `client-pagination` flag is set to `false`, each request will contain an extra object for pagination parameters.
+If the `client-pagination` flag is set to `false`, each request will contain an extra object for pagination parameters:

 ```
 generalRequest.pagination = {